camdlp/VRSpeechTrainer/README.md

 ## ❗ Troubleshooting

-If you encounter any issues while using VRSpeech, try the following troubleshooting steps:
+If you encounter any issues while using VR Speech, try the following troubleshooting steps:

 1. Make sure your VR headset is connected to your PC via the Oculus Link cable, and the Oculus software is running on your PC.